kcterala/config/README.md

 ### 3. Shell Integration
 Zsh is the Mac's default shell and I'm using the same.
 I use p10k configuration for the prompt customization

+#### Steps to configure .zshrc and .p10k.zsh, once the repo is cloned
 - .zshrc Configuration
+    - Delete .zshrc file in the home folder.
+    - Create symbolic link of this repo's .zshrc to ~/.zshrc by running the following command
+    ```
+        ln -s [this repo's .zshrc file path] ~/.zshrc
+    ```

 - .p10k.zsh Configuration
+    - Delete .p10k.zsh file in the home folder.
+    - Create symbolic link of this repo's .p10k.zsh to ~/.p10k.zsh by running the following command
+    ```
+        ln -s [this repo's .p10k.zsh file path] ~/.p10k.zsh
+    ```

+Run `source ~/.zshrc` once the above steps are done.